Russia's Phosagro will not renew deal to sell India fertiliser

 The company plans to redirect those volumes to Russia's domestic market, which it sees as a priority, and also to Southeast Asia, Latin America, Africa and Europe, said Guriev, son of Phosagro's billionaire majority owner Andrey Guriev.

-In May, rival Phoschem, which exports North American fertiliser for Mosaic Co (MOS.N) and Potash Corp of Saskatchewan (POT.TO), agreed to sell 400,000 tonnes of DAP to India, but did not reveal the exact price.
+In May, rival Phoschem, which exports North American fertiliser for Mosaic Co and Potash Corp of Saskatchewan , agreed to sell 400,000 tonnes of DAP to India, but did not reveal the exact price.

 Analysts say the contract would have been priced at below $500 per tonne and that Phosagro could have counted on being paid something similar.
 Previous contracts were at $580 per tonne.